jonasbohmann/democraciv-discord-bot/README.md

 module.democraciv.supremecourt | Collection of links for Supreme Court Justices |
 module.democraciv.laws | Lists all laws passed by the Legislature & Ministry and allows to search for laws by automatically generated tags |
 module.democraciv.elections | Calculate results for STV elections |
+module.democraciv.moderation | Tools for the Moderation Team of Democraciv |
 event.logging | Logs events (member joins/leaves, message deleted/edited etc.) to a specified channel |
 event.error_handler | Handles internal errors |
 event.reddit | Handles notifications when there's a new post on r/democraciv |